 When you micromanage though, you decrease morale.
 As mentioned before, employees want to feel valued, appreciated, and like you can trust them.
 But if you are constantly deriding them for mistakes, monitoring them, and controlling their work process, they are going to feel like they aren’t valued.
 That can directly decrease morale, harming your profitability.

-Tying into morale, micromanaging can also have an impact on employee mental health.
+Tying into morale, there are many psychological effects of micromanagement.
 Supporting mental health in the workplace is incredibly important, especially if you want good morale, low turnover, and more productive employees.

 Both morale and mental health can cause issues when it comes to retention.
 Employees that aren’t satisfied and are mentally stressed are going to look for other jobs.
 They’ll be more likely to leave for another company that has good morale and doesn’t negatively affect their mental health.